 "Preserving and recording war memorials is our passion, whether we record local memorials or work with others to make records more accessible."

 Our War Memorial records cover a very wide geographical area beyond the Manchester and Lancashire boundaries and into Cheshire and other contiguous counties.
-Currently there are over 1,000 memorial, 62,000 names and 3,000 photographs in this database.
+Currently there are over 1,000 memorials, 62,000 names and 3,000 photographs in this database.
 The War Memorials database can be searched by name and a list of locations can also be viewed.

 Catholic Records Public Index